 Macau (or Macao in English) is a former colonial trading port of Portugal on the Pearl River estuary in Southern China.
 Macau was returned back to China in 1999, and it’s governed as a Special Administrative Region of China (like Hong Kong).
 While it’s much smaller than its counterpart across the river, Macau has made a name for itself as the casino capital of China.

 The appeal of Macau is that it still has a well-preserved old city that is distinctly Portuguese.
 Macau is a popular day trip from Hong Kong, with regular ferries making the trip in one hour.
 There is also a bridge from Hong Kong, making it possible to get the bus.
 If you’re not here to gamble and just want to see the sights, then a day trip is enough.
-If you do want to stay here then this guide is for the best areas to stay in Macau.
+If you do want to stay then this guide is for the best areas to stay in Macau.

 The old area of Macau is where most of the action is.
 Not only is it more interesting but most of the casinos are here as well.
 If it’s your first time to Macau then you should stay here to make the most out of your trip.

 Hostels and Guesthouses

 SanVa Hostel is the cheapest hotel in Macau.
-If you’ve ever dreamed of staying in an old-world flophouse in the far east, then this is your place.
+If you’ve ever dreamed of staying in an old-world flophouse in the Far East, then this is your place.
 This old guesthouse is the only one of its kind now, so staying here is to see old Macau before it disappears.
-I stayed here during my visit in 2010, and the cheapest rooms are nothing more than a box with a bed in it, and all rooms have shared bathrooms.
-The Hospedaria is famous for being a set location for films, and it’s located on Rua de Felicidade, one of the most picturesque old streets in Macau.
+I’ve stayed here before, and the cheapest rooms are nothing more than a box with a bed in it, and all rooms have shared bathrooms.
+The Hospedaria is famous for being a set location for films.
+It’s located on Rua de Felicidade, one of the most picturesque old streets in Macau.
 Here is the review of my stay.

 [Rua Felicidade, Macau SAR – China.]